What are Crawlers?

 Deep web crawlers

-Deep web crawlers are designed to crawl content that is not easily accessible through standard search engines, such as content behind login screens, databases, or dynamic web pages.
+Deep web crawlers are designed to access content that regular search engine crawlers cannot, such as content behind login screens, databases, or dynamic web pages.

-However, because the deep web contains a significant amount of illegal and unethical content, the use of deep web crawlers is a sensitive issue and must be approached with caution.
+However, the deep web also contains lots of illegal and unethical content.
+So creating deep web crawlers brings up privacy issues and must be done carefully.

 Academic research crawlers